Itamichan/vintage-earrings/README.md

 #### User category: _The User_

 * As a user, I want to see all the available vintage earrings so that I can choose the ones I like.
+* As a user, I want to buy  the product that I added to the basket.
 * As a user, I want to see reviews of the products so that I know the opinion of people who already bought them.
 * As a user, I want to add items to the basket so that I can buy them.
 * As a user, I want to be able to contact customer support so that they can help me when something is not clear or went wrong.